 Battery life is probably the biggest concern with any portable device, be it a smartphone, smartwatch, laptop, or wireless headphones.
 As for Sony WI-C600N, the OEM claims an average battery life of 6.5 hours with noise cancellation turned on and 7.5 hours when it’s disabled.

 To be honest, if a headphone can play audio for about 6 hours continuously on the go, it can be called decent enough.
 The battery department is where Sony WI-C600N performs most pathetically.
 I remember how it drained 74% of the battery in 12 hours without use.
-I attended just 2 calls while driving and by the time I got back home at 7 in the evening, only 36% of battery was left.
+I attended just 2 calls while driving and by the time I got back home at 7 in the evening, only 36% of the battery was left.
 Usually, I use my wireless headphones most for calling and bingeing on NetFlix, Prime Video, ZEE5, and Hotstar.
 Whatever the official claims may be, I don’t think my Sony WI-C600N offers more than 3.5 to 4 hours of battery life.

 Having read my personal view about the Sony WI-C600N, you might form a negative opinion about this headphone.
 If you are an audiophile and want a wireless earphone with amazing audio output, this one will not make you feel happy with what you get after spending INR 10,000.
 There are some really good options out there for cheaper.
 Sony WI-C600N is very comfortable for wearing because it is lightweight and has soft touch.
 Bad placement of control buttons and even worse experience during phone calls, is the biggest drawback of this headphone.

 The more you pay, the more you expect and Sony WI-C600N clearly disappoints you on several fronts.
-It looks good, feels good, sounds a bit better than some cheaper headphones.
+It looks good, feels good, and sounds a bit better than some cheaper headphones.
 If I have to rate this headphone on a scale of 5, I would generously give it 3.1 stars.
 With that said, I would wind up my Sony WI-C600N review now.